-A discarded orange with a backdrop of piles of rubbish set the scene for a surprisingly creative piece which serves to highlight the grungier side of life.
-Highrise buildings, when viewed from a different angle, produce fascinating lines and contrasts of light and dark.
+A discarded orange with a backdrop of piles of rubbish set the scene for a surprisingly creative piece that serves to highlight the grungier side of life.
+When viewed from a different angle, highrise buildings produce fascinating lines and contrasts of light and dark.

 When using a shallow depth of field, an image of ferns in the grass creates a peaceful scene.
 A humble mushroom becomes a work of art, and a relatively mundane PC keyboard shows that beauty and art are everywhere if you know where to look.

-As you can tell, you can find tons of creative opportunities if you decide to ask yourself how you could do things a little different.
-It’s also good to know that your micro four thirds camera will not hold you back when you decide to challenge yourself by exploring the creative side of your passion for photography.
+As you can tell, you can find tons of creative opportunities if you decide to ask yourself how you could do things a little differently.
+It’s also good to know that your micro four-thirds camera will not hold you back when you decide to challenge yourself by exploring the creative side of your passion for photography.